 Auto transport brokers will often place your vehicle shipping requirements on a load board, known as a central dispatch board, for all carriers to see.
 They will also directly get in contact with some carriers at times, especially ones that generally travel your route, that they often work with to try and arrange everything.
 Some carriers will continuously check the dispatch boards and call the broker if they see a vehicle load that they can handle.
 When this occurs, the dispatch process is generally much faster.

-Since all carriers offer different prices, the broker will try to chose the carrier that offers the most affordable price, as they also need to make a profit themselves based on the price that they have charged you.
-If they chose a carrier that charges too high of a price, the broker's profit margins will go down considerably.
+Since all carriers offer different prices, the broker will try to choose the carrier that offers the most affordable price, as they also need to make a profit themselves based on the price that they have charged you.
+If they choose a carrier that charges too high of a price, the broker's profit margins will go down considerably.

 Many brokers have arrangements with certain carriers that they frequently do business with, which, once again, speeds up the dispatch process.
 If the route is a not a common route though, the broker will often have to use a carrier that they're not quite as familiar with.

-A-1 Auto Transport always makes sure to hire only the best carriers around.
-Our years of experience means that we're quite efficient in getting your vehicle dispatched as fast as possible.
+We always make sure to hire only the best carriers around.
+Our years of experience mean that we're quite efficient in getting your vehicle dispatched as fast as possible.
 Contact us today!